 Timothy Worrall (1995) Timothy Worrall died on January 10, 2015.
 He taught at Trinity Valley School in Fort Worth, Texas.

 Amy (Wray) Irish (1998) has published a chapbook, Creations Stories (Green Fuse Press, 2008) and another, Poem Becoming (Luna Blue).
 Her poetry has appeared in The Offbeat, Mountain Gazette, The Bend, Danta, and The Rhubarbarian.
 She was awarded first place in Chicago's Hirshfield Memorial Poetry Contest in 1999.

 Christina Yu (2008) is the head of Marketing and Learning Science Platforms at McGraw-Hill Education.
 Her story “A Literary Affair” was included in Amazon’s Day One story subscription series.
-Yu has fiction published or forthcoming in New Letters, Fence, Gargoyle, Indiana Review, Chicago Quarterly Review, Painted Bride Quarterly, New Delta Review, BOMB online, and the anthology Robert Olen Butler Prize Stories.
+Yu has fiction published in New Letters, Fence, Gargoyle, Indiana Review, Chicago Quarterly Review, Painted Bride Quarterly, New Delta Review, BOMB online, and the anthology Robert Olen Butler Prize Stories.
 Her fiction has been nominated and cited for several Best American anthologies.

 Rachel Zavecz (2015) has published poetry, essays, and reviews in Birdfeast, Whitestag, Deluge, Issue Zero, Fairy Tale Review, Queen Mob, Entropy, and Deluge.
 She is the 2015 Winner of the AWP Birdfeast Postcard Prize and the Samuel Hazo Poetry Prize.